Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_branding.md

 weight: 30
 ---

 Adjust the branding / appearance of the Marketplace to match the corporate guidelines of the Marketplace owner.
-The platform administrator may choose to use the Amplify Enterprise Marketplace WebUI or API to change the settings.
+The platform administrator may choose to use the Amplify Enterprise Marketplace WebUI or API to change the settings;however, only changes made with the WebUI can be previewed before they are saved.

-Standard custom branding capabilities include:
+Standard appearance capabilities include:

+* Branding
     * Customize the logo
+    * Upload an icon for users to see on the browser tab
     * Modify the WebUI color scheme / theme

+* Typography
-* Alter font colors with organization's branding colors
+    * Change the font
+    * Change the spacing between characters

+* Buttons
+    * Select the background fill of the buttons
-* Change the contents of the help menu displayed in the navigation bar
+    * Select the default radius of the buttons

 ## Before you start